mouldimus/notes/HTML_Concepts.md

 1. *Ordered* lists
 2. *Unordered* lists

 An ordered list is given in a sequence.
-An unordered list isn’t given a sequence and is usually bullet points.
+An unordered list isn't given a sequence and is usually bullet points.

 Here would be an example of an ordered list: